LightForm-group/KWN-deformation/README.md

 ## Copyright & Licensing

-This software has been developed as part of the [Lightform project](http://lightform.org.uk/) at University of Manchester.
+This software has been developed as part of the [Lightform project](http://lightform.org.uk/) at the University of Manchester.

 - Copyright 2023 [University of Manchester](https://www.manchester.ac.uk/)